 So, let’s find your ideal 3 Fund Portfolio!

 Step 1) Decide on a Stock vs. Bond Allocation

 This is probably the most important decision in designing your Three Fund Portfolio.

-Like anything in investing, we’ve got quite a few different options.
-To make our decision simpler, we can rely on a few different rules of thumb:
+To make this decision simpler, we can rely on a few different rules of thumb:

 The 100 Minus Your Age Rule: